Skip to content

 Sports Events

-Figure 1.5 examines the performance of each event revenue source from a global perspective (5).
-Overall, event revenues worldwide reached an all-time high of $208.4 billion in 2023, exceeding pre-COVID levels by a significant margin.
+Figure 1.5 examines the performance of each event revenue source from a global perspective (6).
+Overall, event revenues worldwide reached an all-time high of $234.5 billion in 2024, exceeding pre-COVID levels by a significant margin.
 The substantial increase in corporate sponsorship support has been a key factor in global growth.
-Sponsorship spending jumped nearly $7 billion in 2023, accounting for 70% of the $9.7 billion total event revenue increase that year.
+By 2024, Sponsorship spending accounted for nearly 40% of total event-specific revenues.
 Notably, gate revenues have yet to recover fully.
 This is due largely to the lingering effects of COVID-19 in many Asian and European countries.
-While showing modest gains in 2023 to $40.8 billion, worldwide gate revenues remain nearly $9 billion below the pre-pandemic peak of $49.4 billion in 2019.
+While growing substantially to $44.4 billion in 2024, worldwide gate revenues remain $5 billion below the pre-pandemic peak of $49.4 billion in 2019.

 FIGURE 1.6

-Figure 1.6 focuses on the North American events market (6).
+Figure 1.6 focuses on the North American events market (7).
 The first thing to note is the region’s enormous share of global event revenue.
-In 2023, the United States and Canada generated $93.9 billion in revenues, nearly half of the worldwide event total.
-An examination of annual figures reveals that North America recovered more rapidly from the height of the global pandemic than the rest of the world.
-The U.S. and Canada’s cumulative annual growth rate (CAGR) from 2020 to 2023 was a robust 16 percent.
-The global recovery rate at a healthy rate of
+In 2024, the United States and Canada generated an estimated $104.8 billion in revenues, 44.3% of the worldwide event total.
+An examination of annual figures reveals that both North America and the rest of the world recovered rapidly from the depths of the global pandemic in 2020.
+The U.S. and Canada’s cumulative annual growth rate (CAGR) from 2020 to 2024 was a robust 15 percent.
+The global recovery rate shown in Figure 1.5 was also a healthy 14%, buttressed by North America’s substantial contribution.
+The impact of the U.S. on event revenues will be expanded upon in the next section, which examines the performance of each of the four event sources in greater detail.

 06